Log Swiftlet

 <swiftlet name="sys$log" logfile-info-enabled="false" logfile-warning-enabled="true" logfile-error-enabled="true"/>

-The directory where custom log sinks are stored can be specified via the logsink-directory property.
-By default, log sinks are created in the router's working directory, but this can be changed to any accessible path.
+The directory where log sinks are created is configurable via the logsink-directory property.
+By default, log sinks are created in the current working directory, but this can be changed to any writable location.

 Configuration Example: